I3S-ESSnet/Documents/oslo-meeting/minutes.md

 Reuse of PXWeb: cf. https://github.com/I3S-ESSnet/Documents/blob/master/wp3/pxweb-reuse.md

-Main lessons learned from reuse: the collaboration that allows not to create everything from scratch, the feedbacks on the database structure.
+Main lessons learned from reuse: the collaboration allows not to create everything from scratch, the feedbacks about the database structure.

 A video on PXWeb will be made by the communication department of the Norway institute.
 INE and INSEE will send the questions for the interview.